João Marinho Neto: Biography

-João Marinho Neto (Note: Neto is Portugeuse for son of daughter or son) (Note: The word marinho - Portugeuse and Spanish, developed from the word Mar: sea, as a surname is the identification: seaman) was born in Maranguape, Ceará, on 5 October 1912 to a farming family.
-While in his infancy, his family moved to Apuiarés.
-By age 4, he began working in the fields caring for cattle and harvesting fruits.
+João Marinho Neto was born in Maranguape, Ceará, on 5 October 1912 to a farming family.
+While still in infancy, his family moved to Apuiarés in Ceara.
+By age 4, he began working in the fields caring for cattle and harvesting fruits from trees of Juazeiro.
 Marinho Neto was married to Josefa Albano dos Santos (1920–1994), with whom he had four children: Antônio, José, Fátima, and Vanda.

-His wife inherited land in Fazenda Massapê ("Massapê Farm", translated in English), where he farmed corn and beans.
-He also raised livestock.
+His wife inherited land in Fazenda Massapê ("Massapê Farm" in English), where he farmed corn and beans.
+He also raised livestock; chickens, cattle, goats and pigs.
 Later, he had three more sons, Vinícius, Jarbas, and Conceiçao, with Antonia Rodrigues Moura.
 In spite of difficulties from severe droughts in the region, he was able to create a stable livelihood.
 As of November 2024, Marinho Neto had six living children, 22 grandchildren, 15 great-grandchildren, and three great-great-grandchildren.
+Marinho Neto lives in a nursing home which was necessary because he developed vision problems.

-On 21 August 2025, Marinho Neto sent a congratulatory message to Ethel Caterham (born 21 August 1909), the world's oldest living person, on her 116th birthday, marking the first ever documented communication between the oldest man and oldest woman at any given time.
+On 14 August 2025, Marinho Neto sent a congratulatory message to Ethel Caterham (born 21 August 1909), the world's oldest living person, seven days before her 116th birthday, marking the first ever documented communication between the oldest man and oldest woman at any given time.
+On 12 August 2026, he sent Caterham a birthday message again for the second time in celebration of her upcoming 117th birthday on 21 August 2026, a movement that was also joined in this time by British supercentenarian Hilda Luck (born 19 February 1914), and British centenarian Owen Filer (born 19 October 1919), who is recognized as the current oldest known living man in Wales.

+On 9 January 2026, Marinho Neto sent a congratulatory message to Yolanda Beltrão de Azevedo (born 13 January 1911), the oldest living person in Brazil, four days before her 115th birthday.

+Marinho Neto attributes his longevity to having loved ones around him and ensuring he spent his life surrounded by good people.
+In 2024, a nurse at the nursing home where Marinho Neto lives stated that he has no comorbidities like hypertension and diabetes, and also has no history of stroke or cancer.